ManuelBehrendt/Mera.jl/docs/src/examples/ExportImportData.md

 Used libraries in this tutorial:
 - DelimitedFiles, Serialization (comes with Julia)
-- JuliaDB (comes with MERA)
-- FileIO, CSVFiles, JLD, CodecZlib, HDF5, Numpy, FITS, Matlap, GZip (needs to be installed)
+- JuliaDB, FileIO, CSVFiles, JLD, CodecZlib, HDF5, Numpy, FITS, Matlap, GZip (needs to be installed)

 ## Load The Data